paufr/itunes_search_app/task2.md

     }

 ### 7) Handle errors
-If an error was passed as a next parameter in any of the middlewares, this point will be immediately executed as a new middleware..
+If an error was passed as a next argument in any of the previous middlewares, this function will be immediately executed as a next middleware.
-If the error is a controlled http error, it will send the json response with the status code and message received.
+If the error is a known http error, it will send the json response with the status code and message received.
 Otherwise, it will mean the exception was not controlled.
-If that is the case, the error should be logged and just send a 500 error response.
+If that is the case, the error should be logged and just send a 500 error response (for simplicity, it will just log the error in the console, but it could use any other logging system).

     function handleErrors(error, req, res, next) {
         let httpError;